vaishnavkv03/smart_recipe_ai/README.md

 Normalization: Standardized all text to lowercase and removed punctuation to maintain consistency.

-Tokenization: Broke down ingredient lists and recipe instructions into individual words (tokens), preparing the text for vectorization.

 3. Machine Learning Model
 For our baseline approach, we selected a classic and highly effective text classification model.